mona-lisa22/Simple-BMI-Calculator-Using-Flask/README.md

 # Simple BMI Calculator Using Flask

-A simple Body Mass Index (BMI) Calculator built using Flask, HTML, CSS, and Jinja2.
+A simple Body Mass Index (BMI) Calculator built using Flask, HTML, CSS.
 It allows users to calculate their BMI using Metric (kg, cm) or Imperial (lbs, inches) units.

 # Technologies Used 🛠
+  - Python Programming

   - Flask (Python web framework)

-  - Jinja2 (Template engine for rendering HTML)

   - HTML, CSS (Frontend for UI design)

 # Features ✨